Before setting off:

 Each rider should:

 - Ride a road bike with straight or drop handlebars.
-Hybrids may be suitable but may struggle to keep up.
+Hybrids may be suitable but please contact the Club first.

 - Time-trial/“Tri” bars” are not allowed on Club rides.